phenomyx/phenomyx/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: false # includes a list of news items
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

 ---

 {% include figure.liquid path="assets/img/phenomyx.png" class="img-fluid rounded z-depth-0" zoomable=true%}

-Phenomyxis a community interest company run by the EmbryoPhenomics Research Group at the University of Plymouth.
+Phenomyx is a community interest company run by the EmbryoPhenomics Research Group at the University of Plymouth.

 The mission of Phenomyx is to maximise the impact of the research technologies and approaches developed by EmbryoPhenomics.
 It achieves this via the sale and dissemination of technologies and research approaches.